raymondkiu/fastq_reads/README.md

 % ./fastq_reads.sh FASTQFILE
 ```
 * FASTQFILE is a fastq file ends with .fastq
+* What is a fastq file?
+Please read: https://en.wikipedia.org/wiki/FASTQ_format
 * The output file will be named as FASTQFILE-fastq_reads